An Introduction to Social Media Photography

 According to Movable Ink, 90% of the information processed by the brain is visual and it takes only 13 milliseconds for the human brain to process an image.
 In fact, the human brain processes images 60,000 times faster than text!
 If you want to get attention on social media, it’s time to start learning (and improving!) your social media photography.

-Because our goal at Clavis is to #MakeSocialSimple, we’ll begin by running through the equipment needed to get a great shot and then we’ll discuss the desktop programs and mobile applications that can take your social media photography to the next level.
+We’ll begin by running through the equipment needed to get a great shot and then discuss the desktop programs and mobile applications that can take your social media photography to the next level.

 Social Media Photography: Taking a Great Photo